 It all started in 2012 with a collaboration between Lars Uhlin, educational developer at Karolinska Institutet (KI), Sweden and Chrissi Nerantzi, academic developer at Manchester Metropolitan University, UK.
 Maria Kvarnström, also at KI, joined and together they organised the course Flexible, distance and online learning (FDOL) in spring 2013 and it was offered also autumn 2013 and spring 2014.

-The FDOL was further developed by a partly new collaborative team, consisting of Lars and Maria from KI and Maria Hedberg and Lotta Åbjörnsson from Lund University, Sweden, who developed the first iteration of ONL.
+The first iteration of ONL, a further development of FDOL, was developed by a partly new collaborative team; Lars and Maria from KI and Maria Hedberg and Lotta Åbjörnsson from Lund University, Sweden, .
 Alastair Creelman at Linnaeus University, Sweden, was also involved from the start and is part of the organiser group since spring 2015.
 The first iteration of ONL was run autumn 2014 and has since been given twice yearly.

 Hitherto, almost all courses related to higher education pedagogy has been in-house courses at each university.
 The way this course was set up has taken international and cross-institutional collaboration to a whole new level, thus reducing the need to run separate courses at each of the institutions while also giving opportunity to further develop collaboration and networking between different institutions.